xlsft/worker/readme.md

 - [x] Add an coroutines to tasks (at least try to)
 - [ ] Add coroutines docs
 - [x] Add log at start of the task
+- [x] Check for infinity in retry function
+- [x] Retry function in coroutines

 <br/>